Harmonica-Men/Password-Manager/README.md

 ### Stack Overflow

-> Used to reference different synthax issues from existing older boards.
+> Used to reference different syntax issues from existing older boards.
 Also used to query clear function issues when I ran into them as referenced in the bug section.

 ## Acknowledgements